 How to get to Hooge Crater Museum

-Hooge Crater Museum is located in Flanders at the western part of Belgium, very close to the town of Ypres.
-If you are staying in Ypres, you can easily visit it by car.
-You’ll need only around ten minutes to get there.
+Hooge Crater Museum is located in Flanders, in the western part of Belgium, very close to the town of Ypres.
+If you are staying in Ypres, you can easily reach it by car.
+You’ll need around ten minutes to get there.
 There is a parking space available on the road in front of the museum where you can leave your car free of charge for a few hours.

 Flanders is also an excellent area for cycling.
 So, if you’re going to visit it that way, you can leave your bicycle in front of the museum at the large bicycle parking area.
-It even has an electric charging point (handy if you’re coming on the electric bicycle).
+It even has an electric charging point, that’s handy if you’re coming on the electric bike.

 What to see at the Hooge Crater Museum

-Dedicated to the Great War, Hooge Crater Museum has a vast collection of weapons and uniforms belonging to all armies involved in the First World War.
-Together with photographs and documents from that time, it will give you a good overview of all the aspects of life the war has impacted.
+Dedicated to the Great War, Hooge Crater Museum has a vast collection of weapons and uniforms that belonged to all armies involved in the First World War.
+Together with photographs and documents from that time, it will give you a good overview of all the aspects of life the war impacted.

-The Hooge Crater Museum exhibition also includes some lifelike reconstructions of the war scenes, that are a great way to understand how the life of soldiers really looked like.
-From the ambulance vehicle with wounded soldiers in the back to the life in trenches and a reconstruction of the red Fokker DR1 plane with three sets of wings, they all make First World War coming to life.
+The Hooge Crater Museum exhibition also includes some lifelike reconstructions of the war scenes.
+They are great for understanding how the life of soldiers really looked like.
+From the ambulance vehicle with wounded soldiers to the life in trenches and a reconstruction of the red Fokker DR1 plane with three sets of wings, they all make First World War reality coming to life.